Nora in rehearsal at An Taibhdhearc. Diarmuid de Faoite, Theatre Project Award 2020

 transition including qualifying criteria and compliance.
 For information, further details on the EWSS can be accessed in newly-published guidelines, available here.

-You can watch the recorded webinar in full at: EWSS webinar
+You can watch the recorded webinar in full at: EWSS webinar.

 Sectoral advice and support

 The Arts Council supports a number of resource and representative organisations to provide advice and information to artists within their given sector.
 In response to the COVID-19 crisis, many are providing support and advice online.
-A list of resource organisations is gathered here for information.
+A list of resource

 Arts participation